128technology/docs/docs/plugin_ipsec_client.md

 #### Issues Fixed

-- **PLUGIN-994** The `ipsec-client > remote-id` configuration not being used correctly when generating the libreswan config.
+- **PLUGIN-994** The `ipsec-client > remote-id` configuration is not being used correctly when generating the libreswan config.

 ### Release 1.0.4, 2.0.4